Builth Wells: Governance

+Administrative history

+The ancient parish covering the town was called Builth, which formed part of the Builth hundred of Brecknockshire.
+In 1866 a local government district was created covering the more built-up part of the parish, governed by an elected local board.

+Such local government districts were converted into urban districts under the Local Government Act 1894.
+The urban district was extended at the same time to cover the whole parish of Builth.
+In 1898, Breconshire County Council changed the urban district's name from Builth to Builth Wells, at the urban district council's request.

+Builth Wells Urban District was abolished in 1974, with its area instead becoming a community called Builth Wells within the Borough of Brecknock in the new county of Powys.
+The former urban district council's functions therefore passed to Brecknock Borough Council, which was in turn abolished in 1996 and its functions passed to Powys County Council.

 Livestock breeds

 The White Bull of Builth may be a reference to a herd of White Park Cattle that lived in the area from Post-Roman times.
 Two herds survived in Wales to modern times.
 The laws of the time suggest that the medieval and later economy of the Welsh borders was strongly dependent on cattle.
 The Hereford cattle breed, named after Hereford market where it was most prominently sold was the main breed of the Welsh borders.
 Builth was the market for a variant of the Hereford called the Builth Smokey Face.
 This was the traditional animal of the area but the breed has not existed for many, many decades.

 The Beulah Speckled Face is a local breed of sheep.
 Nearby Mynydd Epynt was famous for its horses until it was seized for military training purposes.

 The beef cattle market has vanished and economically sheep are now vastly more important than cattle with consequences for the traditional woodlands of the area, the salmon runs and other important ecological features.